 Our success depends in part on our ability to enforce our intellectual property and other proprietary rights.
 We rely upon a combination of trademark, trade secret, copyright, patent and unfair competition laws, as well as license and access agreements and other contractual provisions, to protect our intellectual property and other proprietary rights.
 In addition, we attempt to protect our intellectual property and proprietary information by requiring certain of our employees and consultants to enter into confidentiality, noncompetition and assignment of inventions agreements.
-However, we do not have any written contractual agreements with respect to any intellectual property and technology that relate to our business developed in the future by our Chairman and Chief Executive Officer, Dr. Patrick Soon-Shiong.
+Any disclosure to or misappropriation by third parties of our confidential proprietary information could enable competitors to quickly duplicate or surpass our technological achievements, eroding our competitive position in the market.
+Moreover, we do not have any written contractual agreements with respect to any intellectual property and technology that relate to our business developed in the future by our Chairman and Chief Executive Officer, Dr. Patrick Soon-Shiong.
 In the event we are unable to protect our intellectual property and proprietary information, including in particular with respect to such property or information created by Dr. Patrick Soon-Shiong, our business would be adversely affected.
 In addition, our attempts to protect our intellectual property may be challenged by others or invalidated through administrative process or litigation.

-We have developed and acquired numerous patents and patent applications and we possess substantial know-how and trade secrets relating to the development and commercialization of healthcare technology products and services.
-In July 2015, we completed the acquisition of certain assets of Harris Corporation which provide clinical systems integration.
-In January 2016, we acquired NaviNet, a leading payor-provider collaboration platform.
-As part of these acquisitions, we acquired patents and other intellectual property.
-As of March 30, 2017, our patent portfolio consists of the following matters relating to our proprietary technology and inventions: (i) six issued U.S. patents, of which five are U.S. utility patents and one is a U.S. design patent; (ii) 24 pending U.S. patent applications; (iii) one issued patent outside the United States; and (iv) two patent application pending in jurisdictions outside the United States.
+We have developed, acquired, and licensed numerous patents and patent applications and we possess substantial know-how and trade secrets relating to the development and commercialization of healthcare technology products and services.
+In January 2016, we acquired NaviNet, a leading payer-provider collaboration platform.
+As part of this and other acquisitions, we acquired patents and other intellectual property.
+As of December 31, 2017, our patent portfolio consists of the following matters relating to our proprietary technology and inventions: (i) four issued U.S. patents, of which three are U.S. utility patents and one is a U.S. design patent; (ii) 13 pending U.S. patent applications; (iii) no issued patents outside the United States; and (iv) two patent applications pending in jurisdictions outside the United States.
+We believe we have intellectual property rights that are necessary to commercialize our healthcare technology products and services.
+However, our patent applications may not result in issued patents, and, even if issued, the patents may be challenged and invalidated.
+Moreover, our patents and patent applications may not be sufficiently broad to prevent others from practicing our technologies or developing competing products.
+We also face the risk that others may independently develop similar or alternative technologies or may design around our proprietary property.